 Reddit is one of the highest-intent marketing channels available to SaaS teams today.
 When someone posts asking for tool recommendations, they're actively looking to buy.
 But most teams never get to capitalize on that intent — because their comments get removed before anyone reads them.

 The problem isn't that Reddit hates marketers.
 It's that most teams don't understand how the platform actually works.
+And with Reddit now being the #1 source AI models cite, the stakes for getting this right have never been higher.

 The scale of the problem